kylephillips/wp-nested-pages/readme.txt

 == Changelog ==

 = 1.3.15 =
+* Minor Bug fixes and optimizations
+* Bug fix in expand all button
 * Support added for page that are noindexed in WordPress SEO (Thanks to Joost de Valk)

 = 1.3.14 =